A pronoun shift. Subtle, but Loopn watches the language, not just the events. Distance is forming — the kind of thing you don't notice from inside it.

 Loopn is in private invite.
 Leave your email; we'll write to you when there's a thoughtful seat to offer.

 No marketing emails.
 No public profiles.
-No data sold, ever.
+No data sold.